 If you’re seeing red and have visions of dragons in your head, it’s not a trip from ‘The Sixties’ coming back to haunt you.
-From Taiwan and Shanghai to Chinatowns across the States, folks are celebrating the Chinese New Year.
+From Shanghai and Taiwan to Chinatowns across the States, folks are celebrating the Chinese New Year.

-In accordance with the lunisolar calendar, Chinese New Year is celebrated in January or February.
+We celebrate Chinese New Year in January or February, in accordance with the lunisolar calendar.
 Each year is represented by one of twelve creatures from the Chinese zodiac.
-Best wishes for prosperity, longevity and peace are exchanged over celebratory dinners.
+Best wishes for peace, prosperity and longevity are exchanged over celebratory dinners.

 Customs are about starting fresh in the year ahead.
 Homes are cleaned and debts are paid.
-Colorfully costumed troupes parade through streets, dancing to the bombastic sounds of drums, cymbals and firecrackers, all in hopes of exorcising evil spirits.
+Colorfully costumed troupes parade through the streets while dancing to the bombastic sounds of drums, cymbals and firecrackers, all in hopes of exorcising evil spirits.

 Chinese legend once decreed that the evil spirit, Nian, was repelled by the scarlet hue, so red is the color of choice.
 Dispel the evil presence and the future is paved for good fortune.
 Red envelopes containing currency are gifted, red lanterns hover from every direction and red clothing is worn.